sondreod/monitor/README.md

-# Monitor
+# Monitor (WIP)

 Simple monitoring tool for servers and applications.
+This is a work in progress, not ready, not stable.

 ## Install